 3. TEAM SIZE AND POSITIONS: Size of teams can vary.
 If 6 players, use 2 defensive, 2 mid, and 2 offensive players.
 Change these numbers at each position depending on total teammates present.
 If there is a 2 player differential between teams, give the 2nd extra to the opposing team.
 Ranges of position are the same as scoops, such that a team should never have all players on one half of the court.

 4. POSITION ROTATIONS: Like in scoops, after each goal and each field rotation, defense rotates to mid, mid to offense, and offense to defense.

 Defense is limited to their goal line to the middle line.
 Mid has the entire court.
 Forwards have from the middle line to the opponent's goal line.

-8. OUT OF BOUNDS - Free unguarded pass from the team that didn't touch it last.
-Cannot score a goal on the unguarded pass.
+7. OUT OF BOUNDS - Free unguarded pass from the team that didn't touch it last.
+You cannot score a goal on the unguarded pass.

-10. SAFETY - High sticking is of primary concern.
-Keep your blades low at all times, even during rotations.
+9. SAFETY - High sticking is of primary concern.
+Keep your blades low at all times (knees or below), even during rotations.
 High sticking will lead to penalty or ejection if repeated.